MathSEE-Modeling-Week/Modeling-Week/README.md

 In [this](CR3BP.ipynb) notebook you can find the discription and implementation of the three body Problem.

 ### 3.3 Steady State Heat Conduction Problems
-The third advanced model concearns [Steady State Heat Conduction Problems](Heat_Conduction/Heat_Conduction.ipynb).
+The third advanced model concerns [Steady State Heat Conduction Problems](Heat_Conduction/Heat_Conduction.ipynb).